 The young person and Coach Supervisor will be in this initial meeting.
-It may be appropriate for the MAAP and Close to Home staff to attend as well, depending on his/her relationship with the young person.

-The meeting will be held at whatever location the young person feels most comfortable, whether that be at the office, in their home, or in the community (when applicable for youth).
+It may be appropriate for the case planner to attend as well, depending on his/her relationship with the young person.
+The meeting will be held at whatever location the young person feels most comfortable, whether that be at the office, in their home, or in the community.

-During that first meeting, the Supervisor gets to know the young person, provides him/her with an overview of the program (what it is, what it is not, using youth language developed - see Fair Futures Juvenile Justice Program Manual Section 9), and answers any questions.
+During that first meeting, the Supervisor gets to know the young person, provides him/her with an overview of the program (what it is, what it is not, using youth language developed - see Fair Futures Program Manual Section 9), and answers any questions.
 The Coach Supervisor's primary job during this meeting is to make the young person feel comfortable and welcome, and infuse the session with cheerful, optimistic, and positive energy; it should not feel transactional or like an actual "intake" session.

-The Coach Supervisor will gauge whether the young person is interested and ready to be assigned a Coach.
+The Coach Supervisor will tell the young person about the next upcoming Orientation, and gauge whether the young person is interested and ready to be assigned a Coach.